jrbotvinick/jrbotvinick.github.io/_pages/talks.md

 author_profile: true
 ---

+* Interdisciplinary Scientific Computing Laboratory Seminar (remote).
+“Measure Transport Techniques for Modeling Dynamical Systems:
+Data-Driven System Identification and State Reconstruction.”
+(September 2025)

+* UCSD Mathematics of Information, Data, and Signals Seminar.
+“Mea- sure Transport Techniques for Modeling Dynamical Systems: Data- Driven System Identification and Attractor Reconstruction.”
+(May 2025)

+* SIAM Conference on Applications of Dynamical Systems, minisympo- sium on learning with dynamical systems and their observable statis- tics.
+“Invariant Measures for Data-Driven Dynamical System Identi- fication.”
+(May 2025)

+* Oberwolfach workshop on Computational Multiscale Methods.
+“In- variant Measures for Data-Driven Dynamical System Identification.”
+(April 2025)

+* SIAM Conference on Computational Science and Engineering, min- isymposium on stable prediction of dynamical systems.
+“Invariant measures in time-delay coordinates for unique dynamical system iden- tification.”
+(April 2025)

 * SIAM Conference on the Mathematics of Data Science, minisymposium on fast and scalable Bayesian inference.
 “Measure-Theoretic Time-Delay Embedding.”
 (October 2024)